Caloundra bus station

-The Caloundra bus station was opened on 16 April 1992 by Minister for Transport David Hamill.
-It is serviced by six Kinetic Sunshine Coast routes.
+Caloundra is a bus station operated by Translink.
+It opened in 1992 and serves the Sunshine Coast suburb of Caloundra.
+It is a ground level station, featuring one side platform with four bus stands.

-Located in Cooma Terrace, Caloundra, the interchange boasts an air-conditioned waiting room and travel agent.
+Located in Cooma Terrace, Caloundra, the interchange features an air-conditioned waiting room.
 A two-storey car park is located above the bus station.

 Services

-Kinetic Sunshine Coastoperate six routes via Caloundra bus station:
+Kinetic Sunshine Coast operate six routes via Caloundra bus station: